 The Columbus Region couldn't be a better location for defense contractors.
-The Region is home to Fort Benning and the Maneuver Center of Excellence, which has approximately 40,000 military personnel, contractors and civilians already working at the installation.
-Fort Benning is the intellectual center for the Infantry, Armor and Cavalry Maneuver forces as well as one of the Army's premier training facilities.
+The Region is home to Fort Moore and the Maneuver Center of Excellence, which has approximately 40,000 military personnel, contractors and civilians already working at the installation.
+Fort Moore is the intellectual center for the Infantry, Armor and Cavalry Maneuver forces as well as one of the Army's premier training facilities.

 Film & Media